 You may find it helpful to get in touch with others who are going through similar experiences.
 The Offenders’ Families Helpline will be able to tell you if there are any support groups available in your area.

 A number of the organisations listed below produce useful books, leaflets and other publications.
-Action for Prisoners Families produces four ‘survival guides’, with the titles: Sent to Prison, Telling the Children, Living with Separation and Preparing for Release.
-These can be downloaded from APF’s website or contact APF for a free copy.
+Action for Prisoners Families has four ‘survival guides’, with the titles: Sent to Prison, Telling the Children, Living with Separation and Preparing for Release.
+It also publishes a booklet called Information for Young People with a Family Member in Prison.
+These publications can all be downloaded from APF’s website or contact APF for a free copy.
 It also produces Outside Help,a book giving practical information for the families of people in prison.
 Free copies are available on request from APF.

 Your family’s need for support may not end when the parent is released.
 Separation through imprisonment changes family relationships, and the whole family may need time to adjust.
 The Offenders’ Families Helpline and some of the other services listed below offer emotional support and practical advice at this time.

 APF can give information on local family support services and produces a number of leaflets and other publications aimed at prisoners’ families.